IgorLesnevskiy/mealty-time/README.md

 ## A simple dishes aggregator

 Made just for convenience for me and my friends.
-Feel free to use it too if you like it :-)

 https://igorlesnevskiy.github.io/mealty-time/